What is Attunement?

 When you are emotionally connected with your child, you automatically and intuitively…

-- Understand how his or her sensory profile affects him or her and you respectfully modify the environment in whatever way you can to ease the stress to your child so (s)he can remain in a regulated state of shared attention.
+- Understand how his or her sensory profile affects them and you respectfully modify the environment in whatever way you can to ease the stress to your child so they can remain in a regulated state of shared attention.

 - Make space for all of his or her emotional expressions whenever possible.
 You don’t try to control the child’s behaviour or thwart what (s)he is feeling.
 You naturally co-regulate with your child because you want your child’s emotional experience to be validated.